nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
 * `list module` followed by `delete module 2` deletes the 2nd module in TAssist.

-#### Deleting a lesson : `delete lesson`
+#### Deleting a class group : `delete class`

-Deletes the specified lesson from TAssist.
+Deletes the specified class group from TAssist.

-Format: `delete lesson INDEX`
+Format: `delete class INDEX`

-* Deletes the lesson at the specified `INDEX`.
+* Deletes the class group at the specified `INDEX`.
-* The index refers to the index number shown in the displayed lesson list.
+* The index refers to the index number shown in the displayed class groups list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list lesson` followed by `delete lesson 2` deletes the 2nd lesson in TAssist.
+* `list class` followed by `delete class 2` deletes the 2nd class group in TAssist.

 ### Clearing all entries : `clear`